siddharthshah87/grid-services/docs/backend-api.md

 - `GET /vens/{venId}/loads` – returns the latest sample for each load associated with the VEN.
 Each load includes instantaneous power, shed capability, and any optional fields that were reported (capacity, type, name, etc.).
+Unknown VEN identifiers return `404`.
-- `GET /vens/{venId}/loads/{loadId}` – retrieves the most recent sample for a specific load.
+- `GET /vens/{venId}/loads/{loadId}` – retrieves the most recent sample for a specific load and returns `404` when either the VEN does not exist or the load has not published telemetry.
 - `GET /vens/{venId}/history` – returns aggregated panel-level history for the VEN using the same query parameters as `/stats/network/history`.
 - `GET /vens/{venId}/loads/{loadId}/history` – returns historical samples for a
   specific load.

 Each history endpoint defaults to the full range of stored data when `start` and `end` are omitted.
+Bucketing mirrors the network history endpoint and reports aggregated `usedPowerKw`/`shedPowerKw` sums per interval.

+Load metadata falls back to values embedded in the telemetry payload when the database columns are `NULL`.
+When no explicit capacity is present, the backend estimates one by combining the instantaneous usage with the load's shed capability so the UI still receives an upper-bound value.

 ## Fixture-backed administration endpoints